The Whiting Women - Synopsis

 In about 1844, Francina's mother, Sarah B. (Whiting) Spearin, age 29, married her first cousin, once removed, Alden Bradford Ellis, age 22.
 Sarah and Alden Ellis would have four children together.

 Sarah Whiting and Alden Ellis are cousins because they shared common ancestors, Lovell Fairbrother and Catherine Withee.
-Lovell and Catherine (Howe) Fairbrother are Sarah B. Whiting's grandparents and Alden B. Ellis' great-grandparents.
+Lovell and Catherine (Withee) Fairbrother are Sarah B. Whiting's grandparents and Alden B. Ellis' great-grandparents.

 Alden and Sarah probably divorced before his Civil War enlistment on September 10, 1862.
 Alden Bradford Ellis was 40 years old at the time of his service.
 He was taken prisoner June of 1863 and discharged in September 1863.
 After his service, Alden B. Ellis married Sarah F. Hodgton, a woman, who was 25 years younger than Sarah B. Whiting.